valencik/sequoia/README.md

 thousands of tables, columns, and SQL reports (queries).
 Sequoia will parse SQL, perform analysis on the resulting tree, and emit statistics on what data resources that query used.
-Currently the analysis part has been removed while we finish work on complete grammar support for parsing Presto queries.
+Currently the analysis part has been removed while we finish work on complete grammar support for parsing Trino queries.
 Note that currently we are focusing just on "queries" and not "statements" that might create or update the underlying data.